Albro3459/ClipboardHistory/README.md

 * it can hold text, images, files and folders. it can even hold groups

-* clipboard history is currently limited to 50 items.
+* clipboard history is currently limited to 50 items, you can change this in the settings

-* coming soon!:
+* coming not so soon!:
     * selecting multiple items at once with cmd or shift click

-    * the ability to change keyboard shortcuts

     * maybe pinning items